 Skip to content

 If you’re buying a home in the KC metro, your interest rate is not set in stone the moment you apply.
-Mortgage rates shift daily based on economic data, inflation reports, and the 10-Year Treasury yield.
-Securing a mortgage rate lock is the only way to prevent market “surprises” from increasing your monthly housing costs during the 30-to-45-day closing window.
+Mortgage rates shift daily based on fluid economic data, inflation reports, and the 10-Year Treasury yield.
+Securing a mortgage rate lock is the only definitive way to prevent market “surprises” from increasing your monthly housing costs during the 30-to-45-day closing window.

 Understanding Mortgage Rate Locks in Kansas City